ezrichards/ezrichards.github.io/content/posts/future-of-development.md

 The stereotype or the mindset of computer scientists being shy, or not sociable nerds will (or should) probably go away.
-There will always be a demand for engineers, and perhaps a growing one, for those engineers who can lead people and interact with them on top of their normal responsibility.
+There will always be a demand for engineers, and perhaps a growing one, for those engineers who can lead people and interact with them on top of their normal responsibilities.

 People are the one commodity that will *never* go away.

 ## Business value

-At the end of the day, companies will be looking for people that add value.
+At the end of the day, companies will be looking for people who add value.
 Whether they add value in terms of their personality, their ability to write code, talk to people, and so forth; people make the world go 'round.